DerwenAI/strwythura/README.md

 ## Usage

-Caveat: this repo provides the source code and notebooks which accompany an instructional tutorial; it is not intended as a package library or maintained product.
+Caveat: this repo provides the source code and notebooks which accompany an instructional tutorial; it is not intended as a packaged library or maintained product.

-That said, you may want to copy settings in `config.toml` into your own customized configuration file, then instantiate a new `Strwythura` object using it.
+That said, if you want to use this as a library, then you may want to copy settings in `config.toml` into your own customized configuration file.
+Then you can instantiate new `Strwythura` and `GraphRAG` objects using it.

 ## Run Demo